 The candidate met with the neighborhood association to identify an environmental need in their community.
 They determined that the neighborhood had a problem with residents using the storm drains for dumping trash, paint and other polluting substances.
 The candidate partnered with the neighborhood association to stencil neighborhood storm drains with an educational message and distribute materials to residents explaining the project and its purpose.

 The candidate contacted a city park near their home and found out that the park had a trail that needed restoration and signage.
 The candidate worked with a local Boy Scout troop and the park ranger to restore a section of trails and install interpretive signs at the park.
 The candidate worked with the local community to publicize the newly restored trails.

 For examples of previous community partnership projects, visit the N.C.
 Certified Environmental Educator Blog.

 Once educators earn their certification, they are required to complete fifty hours of Continuing Education (CE) every five years in order to maintain an active status within the program.
 Once submitted and approved, the educator’s certification will be renewed and certification will remain active for the next five years.

-Please allow 10-15 days for your documentation to appear on your account page.
 When you complete the continuing education requirements, your certification will be renewed for another 5 years.
 The continuing education requirement must be completed every five years in order to remain active in the program.
 To view your certification information at any time, click on the “My Account” tab at the top of any Office of EE Web page and then click “My EE Certification status.”